ALS Nutrition |

 Increase Your Calories

-Other strategies may include eating six shorter meals a day instead of three longer ones, snacking more often, and consuming protein powders or shakes. |
+Other ways to consume more calories include eating six smaller meals a day instead of three larger meals, eating more snacks between meals, and adding protein powders to foods. |

 |